masonfmatthews/rails_assignments/assignments/gradebook/README.md

 These lists are not cumulative.
 For instance, a student should NOT be able to create teachers.

-Part of this assignment is to review requirements and decide how to tackle a smaller problem before you tackle the whole thing.  **Don't panic** if you can't finish it all.
-Just #shipit a few times and get some sleep.
+Part of this assignment is to review requirements and decide how to tackle a smaller problem before you tackle the whole thing.

 ## Hard Mode